Spin superfluidity and magnon BEC: Magnon BEC in other systems

+However, as distinct from Eqs. (\ref{ODLRO1}) and (\ref{ODLROYIG}), the Eq.(\ref{ODLRO2}) is time independent, and as a results it can be described by ordinary diagonal long-range order $\left<{\bf S}\right>$ instead of the off diagonal vacuum expectation value $\left<S_+\right>$.
+The phenomenon of ODLRO, which results in the time dependence of the magnetic state manifested by the coherent precession, is the major point which distinguishes between these two phenomena.

-The major point which distinguishes the HPD state (\ref{ODLRO1}) in $^3$He-B and the coherent precession (\ref{ODLROYIG}) in YIG from the equilibrium magnetic states is the conservation (or quasi-conservation) of the $U(1)$ charge $Q$.
-The charge $Q$ is played by the spin projection $S_z$ in magnetic materials (or the related number $N$ of magnons) and by number $N$ of atoms in atomic BEC.
-This conservation gives rise to the chemical potential $\mu=dE/dN$, which is the precession frequency $\omega$ in magnetic systems.
-On the contrary, the static state in Eq.(\ref{ODLRO2}) does not contain the chemical potential $\omega$, i.e. the conservation is not in the origin of formation of the static equilibrium state; the chemical potential of magnons in a fully equilibrium state is always strictly zero, $\mu=\omega=0$.
+For the precessing states the $U(1)$ symmetry is related to the quasi-conservation of the charge $Q$, which is analogue of the number of atoms in atomic BEC, and of the number of electrons in superconductors.
+In the magnetic materials the charge $Q$ is played by the spin projection $S_z$, or by the related number $N$ of magnons.
+This approximate conservation law gives rise to the non-equilibrium chemical potential $\mu=dE/dN$, which is non-zero only in dynamic states where it coincides with the precession frequency $\omega$.
+On the contrary, in a static state one has $\omega=0$, and thus Eq.(\ref{ODLRO2}) does not contain the analogue of chemical potential.
+This means that the conservation law is not in the origin of formation of the static equilibrium state.
+While the magnetic field may play the role of external potential, it cannot play the role of magnon chemical potential, since in a fully equilibrium state the chemical potential of magnons is always strictly zero, $\mu=0$, which results in $\omega=0$.

-The spin-orbit interaction violates the conservation of $S_z$, as a result the life time of magnons is finite.
+For both groups, the underlying $U(1)$ symmetry is approximate due to the spin-orbit interaction, which violates the conservation of $S_z$ and makes the life time of magnons finite.
 For the precessing states (\ref{ODLRO1}) and (\ref{ODLROYIG}) this leads to the finite life time of the coherent precession.
 To support the steady state of precession the pumping of spin and energy is required.
-On the contrary, the spin-orbit interaction does not destroy the long-range magnetic order in the static state (\ref{ODLRO2}): this is fully equilibrium state which does not decay and thus does not require pumping: the life time of static state is macroscopically large and thus by many orders of magnitude exceeds the magnon relaxation time.
-That is why a planar ferromagnet (\ref{ODLRO2}) is just one more equilibrium state of quantum vacuum, in addition to the easy axis ferromagnetic state, rather than the magnon condensate.
+On the contrary, the spin-orbit interaction does not destroy the diagonal long-range magnetic order of the static states: these are the fully equilibrium states which do not decay and thus do not require pumping.
+That is why the approximate $U(1)$ symmetry and its spontaneous violation are not the necessary conditions for the existence of equilibrium magnetic systems.
+A planar ferromagnet (\ref{ODLRO2}) is just one more equilibrium state of matter with broken time reversal symmetry, in addition to the easy axis ferromagnetic or antiferromagnetic state, rather than the magnon condensate.
+Formally, in the limit of small spin-orbit interaction the symmetry breaking scheme in these materials belongs to the same $U(1)$ class as conventional superfluids and superconductors, and thus they share many properties of this class, but except for the ODLRO and the related phenomena.

 The property of (quasi)conservation of the $U(1)$ charge $Q$ distinguishes the coherent precession from the other coherent phenomena, such as optical lasers and standing waves.
 For the real BEC one needs the conservation of particle number or charge $Q$ during the time of equilibration.
 BEC occurs due to the thermodynamics, when the number of particles (or charge $Q$) cannot be accommodated by thermal distribution, and as a result the extra part must be accumulated in the lowest energy state.
 This is the essence of BEC.